 Then there are manufactured materials from which to choose.
 The four most frequently encountered are:

 While metal lawn edging doesn't have too bad a name in the gardening community, many people despise plastic edging as being too cheap-looking.
 But plastic is also cheap cost-wise, so it is quite popular.
-Concrete is also popular (you're probably familiar with the reddish concrete blocks that have a scalloped edge), but with concrete, you run into the same issue as with natural stone that I mentioned above: namely, it can be heavy.
-Brick tends to be lighter and -- as a bonus -- is better-suited to a landscape design striving for a traditional look.
+Concrete is also popular (you're probably familiar with the reddish concrete blocks that have a scalloped edge), but with concrete, you run into the same issue as with natural stone that we mentioned above: namely, it can be heavy.
+Brick tends to be lighter and—as a bonus—is better-suited to a landscape design striving for a traditional look.

 Then there are the more fanciful materials for lawn edging suitable for those whose primary concern is not practical in nature but rather to create a feel of whimsy in the landscape.
-I've encountered many examples of such materials in my travels, ranging from roofing tiles to the dishes you see in my picture.
+We've encountered many examples of such materials in my travels, ranging from roofing tiles to the dishes you see in my picture.

 If we get beyond the jargon and think outside the box, we will also recognize that there's some overlap between the subjects of lawn edging and raised beds.
 The typical raised bed is a shallow frame made of wood (the "edging" component) that is later filled with soil; then plants are installed in the soil.
 Thus the order of the steps in the project is simply reversed, as compared to the steps in installing edging (where the soil, and often the plants as well, are in place first; then the wood or other material is installed).